 We then visit the attic and find where the ceiling is wet between roof joists.
 If we see plumbing near the leak, we will carefully examine the water line for leaks and moisture.

-- At the same time, we will inspect the inside of the attic ceiling for water stains or water stain trails.
-We follow the trails to their source.
+At the same time, we will inspect the inside of the attic ceiling for water stains or water stain trails.
+We follow the tracks to their source.
 If there are no holes in water lines, we look for signs that water is finding a path under roof flashing to cause the leak.

-- Next, we go on the roof to check the roof’s exterior.
+Next, we go on the roof to check the roof’s exterior.
 Our staff will start at the top of the roof.
-We move down checking flashing, gaskets around plumbing vents and utility entrances.
+We move down, checking flashing gaskets around plumbing vents and utility entrances.
 We inspect the flashing around the chimney, dormer vents, or other roof protrusions.
 We will identify any tiles or shingles that need repair.

 We inspect the final issues on the roof are gutters and downspouts for backups and clogs.
 When gutters clog, they can cause leaks under the flashing.